vdumic/Pripremna_pitanja_CNS/Lab2.md

    - An attacker uses ARP sppofing to intercept network traffic in a way that he presents himself as an entity whose MAC address he found out, so the whole communication is redirected over an attacker and he can supervise it.

-4. How is the cookie used to derive the encryption/decryption key?
+4. How is the _cookie_ used to derive the encryption/decryption key?

-   - The encryption/decription key is dervied from the secret value which is called the cookie.
-From the cookie we find out the key and decript the challenge.
+   - The encryption/decription key is dervied from the secret value which is called the _cookie_.
+From the _cookie_ we find out the key and decript the challenge.

-5. What REST API request do you need to send to the crypto oracle to get the secret cookie?
+5. What REST API request do you need to send to the crypto oracle to get the secret \_cookie:?

    - GET /arp/cookie